1995–96 Washington Bullets season: Regular season

-Second-year star Juwan Howard averaged 22.1 points, 8.1 rebounds and 4.4 assists per game, and was named to the All-NBA Third Team, while Calbert Cheaney averaged 15.1 points per game, and 7' 7" center Gheorghe Mureșan provided the team with 14.6 points, 9.6 rebounds and 2.3 blocks per game, and led them with 584. in field-goal percentage, and was named the NBA Most Improved Player of the Year.
-In addition, Wallace provided with 10.1 points and 4.7 rebounds per game, and was named to the NBA All-Rookie Second Team, while Price's younger brother, Brent Price, contributed 10.0 points and 5.1 assists per game, and led the Bullets with 139 three-point field goals, Legler contributed 9.4 points per game and 128 three-point field goals off the bench, and also led the league with .522 in three-point field goal percentage, Eackles provided with 8.6 points per game, and second-year center Jim McIlvaine contributed 2.3 points, 2.9 rebounds and 2.1 blocks per game off the bench.
+Webber averaged 23.7 points, 7.6 rebounds, 5.0 assists and 1.8 steals per game, while second-year star Juwan Howard averaged 22.1 points, 8.1 rebounds and 4.4 assists per game, and was named to the All-NBA Third Team, and Pack provided the team with 18.1 points, 7.8 assists and 2.0 steals per game.
+In addition, Calbert Cheaney contributed 15.1 points per game, while 7' 7" center Gheorghe Mureșan averaged 14.6 points, 9.6 rebounds and 2.3 blocks per game, led the team in field-goal percentage, and was named the NBA Most Improved Player of the Year, and Wallace provided with 10.1 points and 4.7 rebounds per game, and was named to the NBA All-Rookie Second Team.

+Meanwhile, Mark Price's younger brother, Brent Price, contributed 10.0 points and 5.1 assists per game, and led the Bullets with 139 three-point field goals, while off the bench, Legler contributed 9.4 points per game and 128 three-point field goals, and also led the league with .522 in three-point field-goal percentage, and Eackles provided with 8.6 points per game.
+Mark Price averaged 8.0 points and 2.6 assists per game during his short seven-game stint, while Whitney provided with 7.1 points and 2.4 assists per game in 21 games, Mitchell Butler contributed 3.9 points per game, and second-year center Jim McIlvaine averaged 2.3 points, 2.9 rebounds and 2.1 blocks per game.

 During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Howard was selected for the 1996 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first and only All-Star appearance.
 Meanwhile, Wallace was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team, and Legler won the NBA Three-Point Shootout.
-Howard also finished tied in fourteenth place in Most Improved Player voting.
+Howard also finished tied in 14th place in Most Improved Player voting.

+The Bullets finished 18th in the NBA in home-game attendance, with an attendance of 669,598 at USAir Arena during the regular season.

+Aftermath

-Following the season, Wallace and Mitchell Butler were both traded to the Portland Trail Blazers, while Pack signed as a free agent with the New Jersey Nets, Mark Price signed with the Golden State Warriors, while Brent Price signed with the Houston Rockets, McIlvaine signed with the Seattle SuperSonics, and Eackles was released to free agency.
+Following the season, Wallace and Butler were both traded to the Portland Trail Blazers, while Pack signed as a free agent with the New Jersey Nets, and Mark Price signed with the Golden State Warriors.
+Meanwhile, Brent Price signed with the Houston Rockets, McIlvaine signed with the Seattle SuperSonics, and Eackles was released to free agency.